visgl/deck.gl-community/docs/modules/graph-layers/api-reference/layouts/README.md

 # Layouts

-Use one of the layouts provided by react-graph-layers.
-Right now react-graph-layers provides D3-Force and Simple layout for basic usage.
+Use one of the layouts provided by `@deck.gl-community/graph-layers`.
+Right now `@deck.gl-community/graph-layers` provides D3-Force and Simple layout for basic usage.

 ## SimpleLayout
 Please see /docs/api-reference/simple-layout.